Last Updated May 31, 2022

 Once you have paid off one loan completely, take the funds that are now freed up and apply it to the next debt in line.
 Do this until that loan is completely paid off, and then repeat again.

-I have a FREE Debt Worksheet that you can find in my Resource Library, to help you become more organized and prioritize your payment plan.
+I have a Debt Worksheet that you can find in my FREE Resource Library that will help you become more organized and prioritize your payment plan.

 Related Article: How To Pay Debt Faster (Even If You Have No Money And A Low Income)